kwur/new-kwur-site/_posts/2013-11-12-its-hustle-week.md

 ---
 <div class="pf-content">
   <p class="p1">
-    <span style="font-size:12px;"><span class="s1">This week is KWUR Hustle Week, our annual fund-raising drive!&nbsp; Radio isn&rsquo;t cheap so we have to ask you, our listeners, to please donate so we can continue providing the quality programming you enjoy.
-KWUR is one of the last remaining independent and fully student managed stations in the country.&nbsp; Our freeform format allows students to Boldy Go Where No Station Has Gone Before.
+    <span style="font-size:12px;"><span class="s1">This week is KWUR Hustle Week, our annual fund-raising drive!
+Radio isn’t cheap so we have to ask you, our listeners, to please donate so we can continue providing the quality programming you enjoy.
+KWUR is one of the last remaining independent and fully student managed stations in the country.
+Our freeform format allows students to Boldy Go Where No Station Has Gone Before.
 If you care about KWUR and enjoy the programming we provide everyday, please consider donating!</span></span>
   </p>

   <p class="p1">
-    <span style="font-size:12px;"><span style="font-family: Arial, Garuda, 'Lucida Sans Unicode', Futura; line-height: 19px;">To donate any amount to the station, you can call the station to pledge at&nbsp;</span><a href="tel:%28314%29%20935-5952" style="margin: 0px; padding: 0px; border: 0px; font-family: Arial, Garuda, 'Lucida Sans Unicode', Futura; vertical-align: baseline; color: black; text-decoration: none; line-height: 19px;" value="+13149355952">(314) 935-5952</a><span style="font-family: Arial, Garuda, 'Lucida Sans Unicode', Futura; line-height: 19px;">.
+    <span style="font-size:12px;"><span style="font-family: Arial, Garuda, 'Lucida Sans Unicode', Futura; line-height: 19px;">To donate any amount to the station, you can call the station to pledge at </span><a href="tel:%28314%29%20935-5952" style="margin: 0px; padding: 0px; border: 0px; font-family: Arial, Garuda, 'Lucida Sans Unicode', Futura; vertical-align: baseline; color: black; text-decoration: none; line-height: 19px;" value="+13149355952">(314) 935-5952</a><span style="font-family: Arial, Garuda, 'Lucida Sans Unicode', Futura; line-height: 19px;">.
 DJs will be manning the phones most hours from 9:00 AM to midnight through Saturday to take your pledges.</span><span style="line-height: 1.6em;">You can also now donate online, check out the "Get Involved" section on our website for instructions.</span></span>
   </p>

   <p class="p1">